alexpota/redlock-universal/README.md

 # RedLock Universal

-> Enterprise-grade distributed Redis locks for Node.js with support for both node-redis and ioredis
+> Production-ready distributed Redis locks for Node.js with support for both node-redis and ioredis

 ## Status: 🚧 Under Development